tjcw/screensavers/README.md

 use then.

 Then I found the live-build package.
-I wrote a script scripts/bin/do_oi to build a suitable Live Linux iso.
+I wrote a script bin/do_oi to build a suitable Live Linux iso.
 To run this, you should 'git clone' this repo under ~/eclipse-workspace ; then go to an empty directory, and run this script as

-  sudo ~/eclipse-workspace/screensavers/scripts/bin/buiild_both
+  sudo ~/eclipse-workspace/screensavers/bin/build_both

-For this, you need a Debian 12 or newer system as a real or virtual machine.
+For this, you need a Debian 12 or newer system as a real or virtual machine, or under Microsoft Windows WSL2.

 This results in two 'iso's which can be run in a VM or booted on a real system.
 But I wanted to run it as a screensaver for Windows, so I have